 The electric XC40 has received a range boost for 2023, while rapid charging speeds remain competitive for its class

 Two versions of the XC40 Recharge are available, both of which received range boosts in late 2022.
 The entry-level, single-motor model features a 67kWh battery, while the range-topping twin version is now fitted with a 78kWh battery.
 The XC40 Twin is also capable of slightly faster rapid charging speeds than the base model – 200kW rather than 150kW.

 Volvo XC40 Recharge electric range

-Run the battery flat, and recharging at home from a standard 7.4kW wallbox will take a full 12 hours for the twin-motor model, or just under 11 hours for the entry-level version.
-Or, if your property has three-phase electricity, the XC40 Recharge can take advantage of faster 11kW home charging, reducing those times to just under seven and just over eight hours respectively for the smaller and larger batteries.
-The XC40 Recharge is also capable of charging at up 150kW from a public rapid charger, meaning a top up from 10-80% capacity takes just over 30 minutes.
+Run the battery flat, fully recharging it at home from a standard 7.4kW wallbox will take over 12 hours for the twin-motor model, or just under 11 hours for the entry-level version.
+Alternatively, if your property has three-phase electricity, the XC40 Recharge can take advantage of faster 11kW home charging, reducing those times to just under seven and just over eight hours respectively for the smaller and larger batteries.

 In This Review

 - 1VerdictDespite it being based on an existing petrol-engined model, there’s plenty to recommend about the Volvo XC40 Recharge electric SUV